OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 | 24     | int   | Unknown
 | 28     | int   | Always 0 [*¹](#notes)

+Approach Direction Trigger determines if the event is triggered only when approaching from a specific direction or if it can be triggered by approaching it from any direction (even from above/below).
+An example of the former would be the room transition used in CoR skip where you land behind the trigger and have to move away from the exit for a bit in order to move to CoR: Depths.
+An example of the latter would be Cloud's mandatory cutscene in HB.

 #### Entity

 | Offset | Type  | Description